Comedian Tom Smothers, one-half of the Smothers Brothers, dies at 86

 After the show was canceled, the brothers sued CBS for $31 million and were awarded $775,000.
 Their battles with the network were chronicled in the 2002 documentary “Smothered: The Censorship Struggles of the Smothers Brothers Comedy Hour.”

-“Tom Smothers was not only an extraordinary comedic talent, who, together with his brother Dick, became the most enduring comedy duo in history, entertaining the world for over six decades — but was a true champion for freedom of speech, harnessing the power of comedy to push boundaries and our political consciousness,” National Comedy Center Executive Director Journey Gunderson said in a statement.
+“Tom Smothers was not only an extraordinary comedic talent, who, together with his brother Dick, became the most enduring comedy duo in history, entertaining the world for over six decades — but was a true champion for freedom of speech,” National Comedy Center Executive Director Journey Gunderson said in a statement.

 Thomas Bolyn Smothers III was born Feb.
 2, 1937, on Governors Island, New York, where his father, an Army major, was stationed.
 His brother was born two years later.
 In 1940 their father was transferred to the Philippines, and his wife, two sons and their sister, Sherry, accompanied him.

-Note: This story has been updated to correct that Smothers’ father was in the Army, not the Navy, and that his wife’s name is Marcy, not Marie.